joerathert/efficials-v2/lib/design_system.md

 - [ ] Title text uses theme-aware colors (yellow in dark mode, dark in light mode)
 - [ ] Other text uses `colorScheme.onBackground` or `colorScheme.onSurfaceVariant`
 - [ ] Backgrounds use `colorScheme.background` or `colorScheme.surface`
-- [ ] Buttons use theme-aware styling with consistent width (300px)
+- [ ] Buttons use theme-aware styling with standardized height (50px)
 - [ ] Shadows use `colorScheme.shadow.withOpacity(0.x)`
 - [ ] Dialogs use `ConstrainedBox(maxWidth: 400)` for proper width
 - [ ] Navigation preserves data between screens